New Body Corporate Legislation: Advice for Owners

 Previously there was no clear timeline around when a committee should consider an application or motion from an owner.
 The law has now brought in a 6-week deadline for a committee to consider an owner request, unless there is a reasonable extension required by the committee.

 Action: BCsystems’ new website has been built to incorporate new forms.
 Our new forms for owners to make applications to their committees for petsair-conditioninggeneral improvements and renovations, and any other requests.
 These improved forms assist owners to give complete applications with all the right information.
+We are also providing additional support to committees to streamline consideration of requests – to achieve faster decisions for owners.

 Same-issue motions replace motions with alternatives